NotW41k3R/JalSuchak/README.md

 10. With consent from the user, use their database to produce a combined map for all HMPI calculation.

+11. Add AI Integration to generate trends and recommend solution for each metal contamination.

 Tech Stack :-
 Front-end: HTML, CSS, JS